inverno-io/inverno-mods/doc/reference-guide.md

 - a parameter converter for converting strings from/to objects, this converter can be extended by injecting specific compound decoders and encoders in the module as described in the [composite converter documentation](#composite-converter).
 - a JSON `ByteBuf` converter for converting raw JSON data in `ByteBuf` from/to objects in the application.
 - an `application/json` media type converter for converting message payloads from/to JSON.
-- an `application/x-ndjson` media type converter for converting message payloads from/to [Newline Delimited JSON](http://ndjson.org/)
+- an `application/x-ndjson` media type converter for converting message payloads from/to [Newline Delimited JSON][ndjson]
 - a `text/plain` media type converter for converting message payloads from/to plain text.

 ### Worker pool

 A Winter application must be fully reactive, most of the processing is performed in non-blocking I/O threads but sometimes blocking operations might be needed, in such cases, the worker thread pool should be used to execute these blocking operations without impacting the I/O event loop.

-The default worker pool bean is a simple [cached Thread pool](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/Executors.html#newCachedThreadPool--) which can be overridden by providing a different instance to the *boot* module.
+The default worker pool bean is a simple [cached Thread pool][jdk-executors-newCachedThreadPool] which can be overridden by providing a different instance to the *boot* module.

 ### Object mapper